javascript-tutorial/en.javascript.info/1-js/09-classes/01-class-patterns/article.md

 There's a special syntax construct and a keyword `class` in JavaScript.
 But before studying it, we should consider that the term "class" comes from the theory of object-oriented programming.
 The definition is cited above, and it's language-independent.

 In JavaScript there are several well-known programming patterns to make classes even without using the `class` keyword.
-People talk about "classes" meaning no only those defined with `class`, but also with these patterns.
+People talk about "classes" meaning not only those defined with `class`, but also with these patterns.

 The `class` construct will be described in the next chapter, but in JavaScript it's a "syntax sugar" and an extension of the prototypal class pattern described here.